-Ivis T. Forrester, PhD, MS, MPH, RD, LDN
+Ivis T. Forrester, PhD, MPH, RDN, LDN

 Director and Associate Professor, Nutritional Sciences

 Ph.
 D., Human Nutrition, University of Missouri-Columbia, 1990

 MPH, Epidemiology, University of Maryland, School of Medicine, 2012